 - Go to the park: A change of scenery is good for your puppy.
 New textures, smells and people are just a short trip away!

 - Say ‘hi’ to neighbors: Walk around town or the local ball field and have new people offer your puppy a treat.

-- Do not over walk your puppy.
-If they seem tired, then it is time to stop.
+- Do not over-exercise your puppy.
+Too much walking can be bad for pups, so if they seem tired, then it is time to stop.

 - Avoid running or types of exercise with hard impact while your dog is growing.